AQUIN0S/FixedBitmaps/README.md

 ## To be done

-- I'm also thinking of implementing a wrapper for `usize`, which I imagine will be the fastest type to use in general production when it doesn't matter whether you want a bitmap length of 32 or 64.
 - Documentation is always something to be improved, any documentation changes or minor bug fixes result in a patch update.
 - Anytime a new structure is defined and implemented, a minor update will be published.
 - When this has been fully tested and benchmarked, and any other important components I might have missed have been added, I will publish fixed_bitmaps 1.0.0 as a major update, to indicate its readyness for full production.
 - Bitwise shifts would probably be a good next step.
 - I'm also considering using the dereference operator as an extra option to convert a bitmap back to its integer type.
+This will be one thing to consider before moving to 1.0.0

 ## Contributions